GoogleCloudPlatform/click-to-deploy-solutions/windows-fileserver/README.md

 The main components that we would be setting up are (to learn more about these products, click on the hyperlinks)

 * [VPC](https://cloud.google.com/vpc) : Global virtual network that spans all regions.
 Single VPC for an entire organization, isolated within projects.
 Increase IP space with no downtime.
-* [GCP](https://cloud.google.com/compute) : Secure and customizable compute service that lets you create and run virtual machines on Google’s infrastructure.
+* [Compute Engine](https://cloud.google.com/compute) : Secure and customizable compute service that lets you create and run virtual machines on Google’s infrastructure.
 * [Persistent Disk](https://cloud.google.com/compute/docs/disks) : Persistent Disk volumes provide high-performance and redundant network storage.

 ## Costs